 Not all kids’ carry-on luggage is created equal.
 For families flying carry-on only, it’s important to find the best suitcases for kids to do the job.
-We travel with kids dozens of time per year, and reach for the same bags each time.
+We travel with kids over a dozen times per year, and reach for the same bags each time.
 The luggage we recommend for family travel is versatile, tough, kid-sized, and carry-on luggage size.

 Kids’ Carry-On Luggage Your Children Will Love (enough to carry themselves)

 Everyone’s noticed a Trunki or two rolling through an airport.
-Bright and colorful, these rolling hard-shell carry-ons serve a duel purpose: toddlers and preschoolers can ride them like push-toys as well as pack their belongings in them.
-Trunkis include a tow-strap, locking catches, and two carry handles for mom and dad, as well as a teddy bear seatbelt and a sticker pack for the kids (they love to customize their Trunki).
+Bright and colorful, these rolling hard-shell carry-ons serve a dual purpose: Toddlers and preschoolers can ride them like push-toys as well as pack their belongings in them.
+Trunkis include a tow-strap, locking catches, and two carry handles for mom and dad, as well as a teddy bear seat belt and a sticker pack for the kids.
+(Kids love to customize their Trunki.)
 At 46x20x31cm (18x8x12″), Trunkis are carry-on size while still big enough to carry what small children need.
 They’re more affordable than they look.
 Buy a Trunki on Amazon.

-We love Traveler’s Choice for its affordability and quality, and their Rome Hardside Rolling Carry-on is the perfect first ‘grown-up’ carry-on for school-aged kids.
+We love Traveler’s Choice for its affordability and quality, and their Rome Hardside Rolling Carry-On is the perfect first ‘grown-up’ carry-on for school-aged kids.
 It’s lightweight, and its four wheels swivel in all directions, making it easy for kids to maneuver even through dense crowds.
-The shell is polycarbonate which absorbs impact, so it won’t get beaten up by your kid (or luggage handlers, should you decide to check it).
-You can pick one up for a great price, depending on the size and color.
+The shell is polycarbonate which absorbs impact, so it will last a long time, even if luggage handlers handle it, should you decide to check it.
+You can pick one up for a great price.
+There are different sizes and colors to choose from.
 Buy the Traveler’s Choice Rome Hardside Rolling Carry-On on Amazon.

-Another dual-purpose pack, the High Sierra Wheeled Duffel is two bags in one: a rolling duffel and a backpack.
+Another dual-purpose pack, the High Sierra Wheeled Duffel, is two bags in one: a rolling duffel and a backpack.
 We love it because kids can be in charge of both their carry-on and their backpack.
-The main compartment features a divider panel that creates two internal compartments, and an internal mesh zip pocket on the front flap (this is great for dirty laundry!).
+The main compartment features a divider panel that creates two internal compartments, and an internal mesh zip pocket on the front flap.
+(This is great for dirty laundry!)
 The bag includes a pull-handle and wheels.
 The whole ensemble is 22x13x9″, making it carry-on sized.
-Buy it on Amazon here.
+Buy it on Amazon.

 For younger travelers, the Skip Hop Zoo rolling suitcase is a great option.
-This adorable animal-themed bag comes in five designs: ladybug, bee, dog, owl, and monkey.
+This adorable animal-themed bag comes in eight designs: ladybug, bee, dog, owl, giraffe, rhino, butterfly, and monkey.
 Your little traveler is sure to love it — and so will you.
+They are darling!
 There’s just enough space to supply your child with clothes for a weekend trip.
 It’s also the perfect way for your little one to haul her own snacks, books, and toys.
+You won’t mind when they outgrow it because it isn’t very expensive.
 The smallest bag on our list, the Skip Hop Zoo Kids suitcase measures 12x5x16″.
-It can be yours for less than $40 and ships free.
+It can be yours for a great price and usually ships free.

 We’ve been using L.L.
-Bean’s Adventure Duffles in the medium size for years.
+Bean’s Adventure Duffels in the medium size for years.
 These tough-as-nails duffles are small enough to be toted by kids as young as preschoolers, but roomy enough to store all they’ll need for a week’s vacation.
-We love the thickly padded, removeable shoulder strap, and the easy-to-grab handles.
-The duffles come in four sizes and an array of bright colors.
-We monogrammed ours for each kid, but alternatively, yours could keep track of who’s is where by color.
-They have a reinforced bottom that’s water resistant, and cinch straps.
-Plus, the price is right starting at just $49.95.
+We love the thickly padded, removable shoulder strap, and the easy-to-grab handles.
+The duffle bag comes in four sizes and an array of bright colors.
+We monogrammed ours for each child, but alternatively, your family could keep track of their own by color.
+They have a reinforced bottom that’s water resistant.
+There are cinch straps.
 Ours show literally no wear and tear, and we’ve been traveling with them for at least five years.

 Why get kids’ carry on luggage